gaspare-mascolino/knowledge/docs/pages/music.md

 2. Subtonic group: II, IV
 3. Dominant group: V, VII

-Those chords may be substitute from each others.
-To keep up a song three are the foundamental degrees: I - IV - V, the others are collateral.
+Those chords may be substituted from each others.
+To keep up a song three are the fundamental degrees: I - IV - V, the others are collateral.

 **Harmony of the scales**